-- a railway, road, pipeline, port or other facility used principally for transporting minerals, quarry materials or processed minerals (other than wholly within the site of mining operations) or the transport of petroleum in certain circumstances - obtaining a right to construct or install such a facility - compensation for damage or loss caused by constructing or installing such a facility - earthworks, bridges, tunnels or cuttings necessary for such a facility - contributions you make in carrying on business to someone else's expenditure on the above items.
+- a railway, road, pipeline, port or other facility used principally for transporting minerals, quarry materials or processed minerals (other than wholly within the site of mining operations) or the transport of petroleum in certain circumstances - obtaining a right to construct or install such a facility - compensation for damage or loss caused by constructing or installing such a facility - earthworks, bridges, tunnels or cuttings necessary for such a facility - as part of carrying on your business, contributions you make to someone else's expenditure on the above items.

-For information on how to work out deductions using a project pool, see Project pools in the next column.
+For information on how to work out deductions using a project pool, see Project pools on the next page.

-Special transitional rules ensure that amounts of undeducted expenditure as at 30 June 2001 incurred under the former special provisions for the mining and quarrying and mineral transport industries remain deductible over the former statutory write-off periods, for example, over the lesser of 10 years and the life of the mine.
+Special transitional rules ensure that amounts of undeducted expenditure as at 30 June 2001 incurred under the former special provisions for the mining and quarrying and mineral transport industries remain deductible over the former statutory write-off periods, for example, over the lesser of 10 years or the life of the mine.